mkmgh/meetingplanner-frontend/README.md

 ## Acknowledgments

-* Thanks for Edwisor to review this application.
+* Thanks Edwisor for helping to improve my skills.
 * I would like to thank my friends,colleagues for supporting me to develop this Application.